 and doing the reverse Fourier transform of the result.

-The same principle can be extended to 3D images, but this is beyond the current scope of this webpage.
+The same principles can be extended to 3D images, but this is beyond the current scope of this webpage.
+The principles of differential geometry can also be used for the analysis of spacetime phenomena, but this is also beyond the scope of this article.

-Zero order derivative of a Gaussian kernel in 1D, sigma is 10.0.
+Zero order derivative of a 1D Gaussian kernel, sigma (σ) is 10.0.

-First order derivative of a Gaussian kernel in 1D, sigma is 10.0.
+First order derivative of a 1D Gaussian kernel, sigma (σ) is 10.0.

-Second order derivative of a Gaussian kernel in 1D, sigma is 10.0.
+Second order derivative of a Gaussian kernel, sigma (σ) is 10.0.

-Third order derivative of a Gaussian kernel in 1D, sigma is 10.0
+Third order derivative of a 1D Gaussian kernel, sigma (σ) is 10.0

 Convolving an image with a Gaussian kernel and derivatives of the Gaussian kernel, highlights

-The examples shown here are for 2D images, but can be extended to 3D images.
+The examples shown here are for 2D images, but can be extended to 3D (spatial), 4D (spatiotemporal)

-The original 256x256 pixels image from which the following differentiated images are derived.
+The original 256x256 pixels image L(x, y) from which the following differentiated images are derived.

-Zero order Gaussian derivative in x and y direction, just blurs the image.
-Sigma (scale) is 2.
+Zero order Gaussian derivative in x and y direction (Lxy), just blurs the image.
+Sigma (σ, scale) is 2.

 Original resolution is 2562

-First order Gaussian derivative in x direction.
-Sigma (scale) is 2.
+First order Gaussian derivative in x direction (Lx).
+Sigma (σ, scale) is 2.

-Second order Gaussian derivative in x direction.
-Sigma (scale) is 2.
+Second order Gaussian derivative in x direction (Lxx).
+Sigma (σ, scale) is 2.

 The image on the left shows the response intensity of the Canny filter (bright means